orai-nlp/SpanishGLUE/README.md

 * OANC license (Open American National Corpus license): https://www.anc.org/OANC/license.txt

-For the rest of the files of the benchmark, including the evaluation script, applies the following lisense.
+For the rest of the files of the benchmark applies the following lisense.

 Copyright (C) by Elhuyar Foundation.
 This benchmark and evaluation scripts are licensed under the Creative Commons Attribution 4.0